ThetaHalo/Violet/README.md

 ## Additions:
 - An in-game GUI for searching roles.
 - Adds support for **ehT dlekS**, so you can play it in Project: Lotus.
+- "Functional" support for The Fungle (You can play the CTF & ETF Gamemodes, as well as use Random Spawn)
+- "Functional" support for Submerged (Random Spawn support & CTF Support)
 - 8 new modifiers, 4 new roles, and more on the way!
 - Show the result of the previous meeting above the Meeting Table.
 - Various UI Improvements.